sliu7714/csc309_website/README.md

  * Login, Logout, Signup
  * Create, Edit, Delete their own posts
  * Apply and Join Groups
-  * Leave a comment on the group posting
+ * Leave a comment on the group posting (if they are a creator or member)
  * Edit Profile
  * View Profile
  * View Joined and Made groups